Policies & Guidelines

 The journal is fully committed to store the published material on digital archives to ensure that the articles will always be available to readers, even in the event of a publication being lost or discontinued.
 The best way to ensure that journal articles will always be accessible to readers, is to deposit all published articles into a long-term digital preservation service or archive.

-All UMT journals are digitally archived on internet archive and PN Preservation Networks (LOCKSS) on regular basis.
+All UMT journals are digitally archived on the internet archive and PKP PN Preservation Networks (LOCKSS) on regular basis.
 The journal has further ensured that the metadata of all of its open access journals is compatible to all the well-known repository services and their digital crawlers may regularly collect it for record and preservation.
 Besides, the journal also assigns Digital Object Identifiers (DOI) to all its issues and the contents to facilitate reaching their permanent links on the internet.

 Moreover, the journal management system automatically self-archives the data on UMT servers regularly.

 The editors and the publication handling/managing staff keeps all information about a submitted manuscript confidential and shares it only with those involved in the evaluation, review, and publication processes as per the journal’s publication policy.
 The journal is operating through an automated journal management system to ensure transparent double-blind peer review process as well as confidentiality of the information.
 The Editors should consider adding a confidentiality notice to all correspondence, including reviewer forms, to serve as a reminder to authors, editors, and reviewers.